sniper0110/Turtlebot_arm/README.md

 ___
 # Introduction
 ## What the complete project is about
 The class project is about implementing a __scenario__ where multiple robots will work together to perform a cetain task.
-We have a turtlebot and two arms sitting on a table, one is in the **load** area and the other is in the **drop** area.
-The turtlebot needs to navivate it's way to the **load** area, then, the arm will pick a **cube** from the table and places it on top of the turtlebot once it receives a message from the turtlebot that it has reached the **load** area.
+We have a turtlebot and two arms sitting on two seperate tables, one is in the **load** area and the other is in the **drop** area.
+The turtlebot needs to navivate its way to the **load** area, then, the arm will pick a **cube** from the table and places it on top of the turtlebot, this happens once it receives a message from the turtlebot that it has reached the **load** area.
 Once the placing is done, the turtlebot needs to navigate its way to the **drop** area.
 After this comes our part of the task.
 Once the turtlebot reaches the **drop** area, the arm will receive a message from the robot indicating that it is positioned in the right place.
 After this, we need to detect the cube, then the arm should pick it and place it on top of the table and the task is done!
 The setup looks like this :

 <img width="711" alt="screen shot 2018-01-08 at 17 09 40" src="https://user-images.githubusercontent.com/8482070/34679640-da3ca40c-f496-11e7-9c0f-14f2450fb57e.png">